Ronald B. Kitaj, Autobiography of a Warburgian Artist

 Confessions of an Old Jewish Painter is a diary

 Although it was entirely written between 2001 and 2003, the diary form has been called into question.
 The facts are reinterpreted, not simply annotated but reconstructed after many years.
-Despite of the chronological dimension, the way in which it was written (every morning at six o’clock), references to the present, the repetitions of events through the same phrases, and the colloquial register can allow to read the text as belonging to the aforementioned genre.
+Despite its chronological dimension, the way in which it was written (every morning at six o’clock), references to the present, the repetitions of events through the same phrases, and the colloquial register allows the text to be read as though it belongs to the aforementioned genre.

 7 September 2002: like many Jews, I’ve read a hell of a lot of Holocaust stuff, but today I read something I’d not heard before.
 In an old copy of Midstream... [or] Today, October 2002, I became 70!
 And I’m still a crazy old Jewish book guy...